 - Divide property and debts

-Generally, the Respondent Spouse has 28 days to file a response to the initial divorce paperwork (i.e. Petition for Dissolution of Marriage) from the date of service of the summons and initial paperwork.
-However, the Petitioner Spouse often will file for initial court proceedings prior to the conclusion of the 28 days for the Respondent Spouse to file their initial appearance and responses (to the initial paperwork).
-Often, temporary child support and spousal maintenance orders may be issued on an emergency basis with little notice to the Respondent Spouse.
-Thus, legal representation is critical as soon as possible because a Petitioner’s Spouse’s Attorney will seek temporary court orders, which may irreparably hurt the Respondent Spouse.
+Generally, the Respondent spouse has 28 days from the date of service of the summons to file a response to the initial divorce paperwork.
+However, the Petitioner spouse will often file for initial court proceedings prior to the conclusion of the 28 days.
+Often, temporary child support and Spousal Maintenance orders may be issued on an emergency basis with little notice to the Respondent spouse.
+Thus, legal representation is critical as soon as possible because the attorney representing the Petitioner will seek temporary court orders, which may irreparably hurt the Respondent spouse.

-Generally, a Divorce by Publication requires publication in a local newspaper for a period, which theoretically notifies the Respondent Spouse of the impending divorce.
-A Divorce by Publication is only acceptable under extenuating circumstances such as the Petitioner Spouse has made their best efforts to find the location of the Respondent Spouse.
-Typically, best efforts require hiring of a private process server to do a skip trace to see if they can locate the Respondent Spouse.
+Generally, a Divorce by Publication requires publication in a local newspaper for a period, which theoretically notifies the Respondent spouse of the impending divorce.
+A Divorce by Publication is only acceptable under extenuating circumstances such as the Petitioner spouse has made their best efforts to find the location of the Respondent spouse.
+Typically, best efforts require hiring of a private process server to do a skip trace in order to see if they can locate the Respondent spouse.
 The divorce court requires “reasonable diligence” prior to their approval for Divorce by Publication.

 Filing of an Appearance and Responding to the Initial Paperwork

-A Respondent Spouse typically has up to twenty-eight (28) days to file their initial response to the Petition for Dissolution of Marriage.
-The Respondent Spouse should consult with legal counsel prior to responding to a Petition for Dissolution of Marriage.
-An appearance is the payment of a filing fee and providing the Petitioner’s Attorney with how to contact them such as giving them their address and means of communication (phone number and email).
+A Respondent spouse typically has up to 28 days to file their initial response to the Petition for Dissolution of Marriage.
+The Respondent spouse should consult with legal counsel prior to responding to a Petition for Dissolution of Marriage.
+An appearance is the payment of a filing fee and providing the Petitioner’s attorney with contact firmation, such as their address and means of communication via phone number and email.
 An appearance generally submits to the venue and jurisdiction of the court.
-Venue is the specific County where the divorce is being initiated.
-Venue is essentially the proper county where the divorce proceedings should be filed.
+The venue refers to the specific county where the divorce is being initiated.

 The initial paperwork often will contain important responses to the issuance of child support, custody decisions, and spousal maintenance.
 These are vital economic and parental rights, which are affected by the initial pleadings and responses in a divorce case.
-Furthermore, a Respondent Spouse’s Attorney may want to initiate their own pleadings or responses to the initial divorce paperwork to protect the Respondent’s Spouse’s Rights.
-The Respondent Spouse has significant rights and responsibilities, which their attorney should safeguard and explain the divorce process to their client.
+Furthermore, a Respondent spouse’s Attorney may want to initiate their own pleadings or responses to the initial divorce paperwork to protect the Respondents spouse’s rights.
+The Respondent spouse has significant rights and responsibilities, which their attorney should safeguard by explaining the divorce process to their client.

 Discovery, Litigation, and Temporary Orders

-Differences often occur with divorcing spouses, which may be termed a “contested divorce”.
-A contested divorce involves the process of litigation.
-Litigation is the process of discovering critical financial discovery, which assists the court and the parties’ attorneys calculate temporary child support and spousal maintenance orders.
+A contested divorce takes place when differences occur between the divorcing spouses.
+As a result, a contested divorce involves the process of litigation.
+Litigation is the process of critical financial discovery, which assists the court and the parties’ attorneys in calculating temporary child support and Spousal Maintenance orders.

-The parties often have serious disagreements especially when there are substantial assets or issues such as child custody disputes.
+The parties often have serious disagreements, especially when there are substantial assets or issues such as child custody disputes.
 Discovery is the initial paperwork sought by the parties and their attorneys.
-Generally, Discovery involves past tax returns, bank statements, paycheck stubs, credit card statements, retirement and pension statements, and other assets such as real estate holdings (among other things).
+Generally, Discovery involves past tax returns, bank statements, paycheck stubs, credit card statements, retirement and pension statements, and other assets such as real estate holdings.

-Discovery is the process of obtaining critical information to make informed decisions impacting the divorce process.
-The parties typically exchange financial information including a financial affidavit, which is filled out by the parties.
+In addition, Discovery is the process of obtaining critical information to make informed decisions impacting the divorce process.
+The parties typically exchange financial information including a financial affidavit, which is filled out by both parties.
 The exchange of financial information is required in a divorce case.
 The parties will swear under oath that their answers are forthright and complete.

-The initial discovery part may take a period of thirty to ninety days depending on the complexity and cooperation of the parties.
+The initial Discovery may take a period of 30 to 90 days depending on the complexity and cooperation of the parties.
 These exchanges of financial information also will result in temporary orders involving child support and spousal alimony figures.
-The discovery phase is a critical and important step in the divorce process.
+The Discovery phase is a critical and important step in the divorce process.

 Temporary Orders: Child Support, Spousal Maintenance and Others

-Generally, a Pre-Trial Hearing is an attempt to avoid the costs and expense of trial and negotiate a resolved settlement to disputed issues.
-During the Pre-Trial Hearing, the divorce Judge will give feedback how they would resolve the issue or issues at trial (without the length and expense of trial).
+Generally, a pre-trial hearing is an attempt to avoid the costs and expense of trial and negotiate a resolved settlement to disputed issues.
+During the Pre-Trial Hearing, the divorce Judge will give feedback how they would resolve the issue or issues at trial.
 In many instances, the pre-trial hearing results in a settlement and a resolution of disputed issues involved in a divorce case.

 Prove Up and Judgment for Dissolution of Marriage

-A divorce trial is the final step in the dissolution of marriage process.
-Trial involves substantial issues, which cannot be negotiated prior to trial.
-Despite the setting of trial, the parties and their attorneys (and the Judge) often attempt to resolve their differences without the costs and expense of trial.
+A divorce trial is the final step in the Dissolution of Marriage process.
+The trial involves substantial issues, which cannot be negotiated prior to the trial.
 If the parties must proceed to trial, the divorce judge and the parties will take consecutive days to try their case.
-The Attorneys will file trial briefs, which summarize the parties’ positions on critical issues.
+The attorneys will file trial briefs, which summarize the parties’ positions on critical issues.
 Furthermore, the parties will utilize the discovery process and information obtained to litigate the matter at trial.
 In conclusion, a trial is where the Judge will determine the critical and disputed issues involving financial disputes, parenting issues, and other issues.

 Length of a Divorce in Illinois

-In summary, each divorce case is unique because it involves different facts and circumstances, parties, and attorneys.
-The length of divorce in Illinois can be as short as a couple of months to six months to two years depending on the jurisdiction, venue and other vital issues.
+Each divorce case is unique because it involves different facts and circumstances, parties, and attorneys.
+The length of divorce in Illinois can be as short as a few months to multiple years depending on the jurisdiction, venue, and other vital issues.
 In our experience, most divorces in Illinois take a minimum of six months to a year to resolve.
 More complex and substantial divorces may take longer to resolve.